ChateauClaudia-Labs/ccl-chassis/devops/README.md

 CCL-DevOps is a collection on Bash scripts using a number of environment variables.

-Variables whose name starts with `_CFG__...` or `SVC__` should be considered part of the public contract between CCL-DevOps and the Applications that use them.
+Variables and functions whose name starts with `_CFG__...` or `SVC__` should be considered part of the public contract between CCL-DevOps and the Applications that use them.

-Ownership of such variables is as follows:
+Ownership of such variables (and functions) is as follows:

-* Variables whose name starts with `_CFG__...` are owned by the application: each application sets its value (often in its pipeline definition Bash script), and CCL-DevOps makes use of them.
-If they refer to paths, those paths would typically be in the application installation area.
+* Variables (or functions) whose name starts with `_CFG__...` are owned by the application: each application sets its value (often in its pipeline definition Bash script), and CCL-DevOps makes use of them.
+If they refer to paths, those paths would typically be under the application installation area.

-* Variables whose name starts with `_SVC__...` are owned by the CCL-DevOps: CCL-DevOps sets their value and Application scripts make use of them.
-If they refer to paths those paths would normally be in the CCL-DEVOPS installation area.
+* Variables (or functions) whose name starts with `_SVC__...` are owned by the CCL-DevOps: CCL-DevOps sets their value and Application scripts make use of them.
+If they refer to paths those paths would normally be under the CCL-DEVOPS installation area.

 This is the list of variables that comprise such contract: